Mixed martial arts: Precursors of modern MMA

 Bruce Lee popularized the concept of mixed martial arts via his hybrid philosophy of Jeet Kune Do during the late 1960s to early 1970s.

 During the late 1960s to early 1970s, the concept of hybrid martial arts was popularized in the West by Bruce Lee via his system of Jeet Kune Do.
 Lee believed that "the best fighter is not a boxer, karate or judo man.
 The best fighter is someone who can adapt to any style, to be formless, to adopt an individual's own style and not following the system of styles."
 In 2004, UFC President Dana White would call Lee the "father of mixed martial arts" stating: "If you look at the way Bruce Lee trained, the way he fought, and many of the things he wrote, he said the perfect style was no style.
 You take a little something from everything.
 You take the good things from every different discipline, use what works, and you throw the rest away".

 A contemporary of Bruce Lee, Wing Chun practitioner Wong Shun-leung, gained prominence fighting in 60–100 illegal beimo fights against other Chinese martial artists of various styles.
 Wong also fought and won against Western fighters of other combat styles, such as his match against Russian boxer Giko, his televised fight against a fencer, and his fight against Taiwanese kung fu master Wu Ming-jeet.
 Wong combined boxing and kickboxing into his kung fu, as Bruce Lee did.

-Muhammad Ali vs. Antonio Inoki took place in Japan in 1976.
-The classic match-up between professional boxer and professional wrestler turned sour as each fighter refused to engage in the other's style, and after a 15-round stalemate it was declared a draw.
-Muhammad Ali sustained a substantial amount of damage to his legs, as Antonio Inoki slide-kicked him continuously for the duration of the bout, causing him to be hospitalized for the next three days.
-The fight played an important role in the history of mixed martial arts.